przemek-k/data-grid-lab/README.md

 An illustrative example of a reimplementation of React's diffing algorithm in vanilla JavaScript.
 This project aims to provide insight into how virtual DOM diffing operates, using a simplified version written purely in JavaScript without relying on React.

+## Live Demo

+Experience the Data Grid Lab in your browser through a [hosted demo](https://przemek-k.github.io/data-grid-lab/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.